Accelerating evidence-based policy in education

 Key principles

-Upon reviewing sector landscapes and conducting interviews with leaders from comparator organisations, we determined that our overall approach to building a new, comprehensive and first-in-the-market solution should be grounded on three key organisational principles: simplicity, flexibility and a commitment to doing good work.
-For Education.org to achieve the success it so desired it must be guided by these three principles:
+We reviewed the sector landscape and conducted interviews with leaders from similar organizations, we determined that an evidence management process should be grounded on three key principles: simplicity, flexibility and a commitment to doing good work.
+For Education.org to successfully revolutionize education data analysis and implementation, it needed to:

 1. Keep it simple and focus on efficiency and doing fewer things well with the available resources.

-2. Embrace diverse thinking and new practices by embedding a design thinking approach into all aspects of the project strategy, management and implementation.
+2. Embrace diverse thinking and stay open to new practices by embedding a design thinking approach into all aspects of the project strategy, management, and implementation.

-3. Prioritise impact and practicality over perfection to be more agile in implementing systems that can get more evidence to more people quickly.
+3. Prioritize impact and practicality over perfection to be more agile in implementing processes that can get more evidence to more people quickly.

-Building upon the Inception Report, we began a collaborative process with Education.org to define the strategic, operational, and stakeholder engagement guidance for the build and roll-out of the Synthesis process and the supporting structures required for its success.
-We conducted weekly design thinking workshops and sessions to design a process for the implementation of an integrated solution that efficiently took advantage of Education.org’s current resources and defined steps and a plan to scale the initiative in the future to ensure supported decision makers in a timely, useful manner.
+Building upon the Inception Report, we began a collaborative process with Education.org to define the strategic, operational, and stakeholder engagement guidance for the build and roll-out of the process.
+We also developed supporting structures required for its success.
+Through weekly design thinking workshops and sessions, we collaboratively designed a process for the implementation of an integrated solution that efficiently took advantage of Education.org’s current resources.
+The workshops also allowed us to define the steps needed to scale the initiative in the future, and to ensure support to decision makers in a timely, useful manner.

 What were the outcomes?

-We supported the Education.org team in launching the first iteration of their Synthesis Portal and products solution focused on accelerated learning.
-Upon feedback and revisions, we also laid out the future strategic and operational implementation path for the initiative, resulting in the first ever solution in the education sector to offer reliable evidence in an accessible, timely and useful way to decision makers.
+We laid out the future strategic and operational implementation path for Education.org’s Synthesis initiative, resulting in the first ever solution in the education sector to offer reliable evidence in an accessible, timely and useful way to decision makers.
+We also supported the team in launching the first iteration of their Synthesis Portal and products solution focused on accelerated learning.

 To see the first launch of the evidence synthesis products released in 2022, please visit: https://education.org/accelerated-learning